miniponder/movie-rental-system/README.md

-###### _this project wouldn't have been possible without the help of [parthiv](https://github.com/blip100), my senior at college. so thanks to him._

-as the title suggests, this is a web application for managing movie rentals, with support for user, staff, and manager roles, and email notifications.
+as the title suggests, this is a web application for managing movie rentals, with support for user, staff, and manager roles, and email notifications. there is also a recommender model.

 ### features include:
 - user authentication (signup, login, logout)